jaddison/django-simple-elasticsearch/docs/usage.rst

 If you do not add this setting, everything will still work except for the :code:`es_manage` command - it won't know what indices to create, type mappings to set or what objects to index.
-As you add additional :python:`ElasticsearchIndexMixin`-based index handlers, add them to this list.
+As you add additional :code:`ElasticsearchIndexMixin`-based index handlers, add them to this list.

-All right, let's add in :python:`ElasticsearchIndexMixin` to the :python:`BlogPost` model.
+All right, let's add in :code:`ElasticsearchIndexMixin` to the :code:`BlogPost` model.
 Only pertinent changes from the above :code:`models.py` are shown:

 .. code-block:: python